BBK-PiJ-2016-06/cw-cm/README.md

 Due to the heavy reliance on Java collection classes, many methods were completed using Java 8 techniques.
 Since many of ContactManager's interface methods were very similar, several additional Private methods were created to uphold the DRY principle.

+Project was set up in the "gradle" format.